THE BEST OF THE BEST IN LUCCA

 Best Gelatoria: Matta

 I love ice cream and nothing beats Italian gelato – did you know that gelato has less calories than ice cream?
 For years my favorite spot to get gelato was Momo on via della Frate.
-Sadly, and without warning, Momo closed in early 2017.
-But thanks to our Foodie friends I found Matta, a new gelatoria on via Filungo, 175 and I totally forgot about the old spot – what was its name?
+But thanks to our Foodie friends I found Matta, a new gelatoria on via Filungo, 175 and now there are two fabulous gelaterie.
+At Momo I like the Pinoli, an unusual pine nut gelato, and Croccante, a crunchy, nutty gelato.
 The gelato at Matta, which means mad, as in crazy, is rich and creamy and the whipped cream and hot, dark chocolate drizzled on top of the tasty treat is “to die for.”
 More than once, we’ve died and gone to (gelato) heaven.